-2017 Awards of Time-Based RSUs.
+2017 Awards of RSUs.
 Each RSU represents the right to receive one share of the Company's common stock, subject to the terms and conditions of the award agreement.

-The 2017 awards of time-based RSUs vest annually in equal amounts over a three-year period on each anniversary of the grant date through March 6, 2020.
+The 2017 awards of RSUs vest annually in equal amounts over a three-year period on each anniversary of the grant date through March 6, 2020.
 Compensation Committee approval is not required for vesting.
-However, subject to certain limitations, if a grantee terminates his or her employment or otherwise ceases to perform services for us for any reason, including upon a termination for Cause, as such term is defined in the grantee's employment agreement, any units that are not vested will be canceled and forfeited as of the date of termination of employment or service.

-If a grantee's employment is terminated without Cause (including a deemed termination for Good Reason), as such terms are defined in the grantee's employment agreement, within two years following a Change in Control (as such term is defined in the Amended and Restated Plan), any previously unvested RSUs will become vested.
+However, subject to certain limitations, if a NEO terminates his or her employment or otherwise ceases to perform services for us for any reason, including upon a termination for Cause, as such term is defined in the NEO's employment agreement, any units that are not vested will be canceled and forfeited as of the date of termination of employment or service.
+If a NEO's employment is terminated without Cause (including a deemed termination for Good Reason), as such terms are defined in the NEO's employment agreement, within two years following a Change in Control (as such term is defined in the Amended and Restated Plan), any previously unvested RSUs will vest.

-The Company has filed a form of award agreement for its time-based RSUs as an exhibit to its reports filed under the Exchange Act.
+The Company has filed a form of award agreement for its RSUs as an exhibit to its reports filed under the Exchange Act.